-You’ll spot RAV4 alternator issues by checking for dimming or flickering lights, hard starts, engine stalling, or whining/screeching noises.
-Measure battery resting voltage (12.6–12.8V healthy) and charging voltage with engine running; below ~13.7V at idle signals a problem.
-Inspect drive belt, connectors, fuses, relays and look for melted insulation or burnt smells.
-Perform cranking and diode/regulator checks to isolate faults.
-Continue on for step-by-step tests, parts guidance, and when to call a pro.
+You’ll spot RAV4 alternator issues by checking for dimming or flickering lights, hard starts, engine stalling, or whining and screeching noises.
+Measure battery resting voltage.
+A healthy reading sits between 12.6 and 12.8 volts.
+Then check charging voltage with the engine running.
+Anything below about 13.7 V at idle signals a problem.
+Inspect the drive belt, connectors, fuses, relays, and look for melted insulation or burnt smells.
+Perform cranking and diode or regulator checks to isolate faults.
+Read on for step-by-step tests, parts guidance, and when to call a pro.

 RAV4 Alternator Symptoms: Quick Triage Checklist